OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Sports fans and concert-goers can conveniently stay the night right next to the Staples Center in the LA Live entertainment complex.
 It’s also close to a wide array of sports bars and eateries, including Yard House and Katsuya, as well as a bowling alley, a movie theater and the Grammy Museum.
 The 4.5-star JW Marriott features an elegant lobby, a sun-drenched pool and patio, a host of dining options and a luxury spa with special CBD treatments.

-The 1926 Spanish Colonial-style building first housed a women-only YWCA hostel, and it has remained an inclusive and significant locale for the creatives and intellectuals of Downtown.
-Hotel Figueroa has an impressive art collection with temporary and permanent pieces from local sculptors, photographers, painters and mixed media artists.
-It’s impossible to miss the hotel’s emblematic floral mural that rises from behind the unusual coffin-shape pool.
+The 1926 Spanish colonial-era building first housed a women-only YWCA hostel, and it has remained an inclusive and significant locale for the creatives and intellectuals of Downtown LA.
+Hotel Figueroa has an impressive art collection, with temporary and permanent pieces from local sculptors, photographers, painters and mixed-media artists.
+It’s impossible to miss the hotel’s emblematic floral mural that rises from behind the unusual coffin-shaped pool.
 The rooms are styled with both historical and modern touches in mind – expect an unconventional blend of glass, metal, tile, wood and leather details.

-The upscale Hotel Indigo features luxe amenities like bath products by Jonathan Adler and a private limo service.
-Pets are treated like VIPs too, with a special “doggie happy-hour menu” that includes homemade ice cream.
+The upscale Hotel Indigo features luxe amenities – bath products by Jonathan Adler and a private limo service, among others.
+Pets are treated like VIPs, too, with a special “doggie happy-hour menu” that includes homemade ice cream.
 The rooms dazzle at night with views of the city lights and feature artworks that glorify the wild LA nightlife and the Downtown neighborhood.
 Lounge in a cabana at the pool’s edge, or explore the many attractions, shops and restaurants right outside the door for a day of sightseeing.